The Maiden of Ilog-Pasig

 Don Ramon had a lovely daughter, Clarita.
 The young Clarita was always riding on the boat with Don Ramon; she was being brought to a Catholic school in Quiapo, regularly.
 She was seen playing on the boat, as it gently glided on the river, the watchful eyes of Don Ramon and mother, Dona Josefa, always trained on her.
 She had a nanny, always in a white dress, who also looked after her.

-As years went by, Clarita developed into a beautiful young woman.
+As years went by, Clarita blossomed into a beautiful young woman.
 Her regular trip on the boat continued on as she pursued college education in Manila.
 Clarita’s personality was scintillating.
 The color of her skin was in-between white and black, naturally because Don Ramon had Spanish blood and Dona Josefa had Indian blood and the complexion of dark-skinned parents who came from Cainta.
 She had slightly curly hair.
 The bluish eyes and the nicely-shaped nose, as well as the smooth, porcelain-like cheeks came from Don Ramon.
 The darker skin color, the hair, and the petite, shapely body came from Dona Josefa.

 Clarita was an intelligent person, one of the top students in La Concordia.
 She loved music, she loved singing and possessed a sweet voice similar to that of an angel.
 Proud and joy of her parents.
 Happiness of the neighbors and workers in the shops.
 Desire of the men who caught glimpses of her sitting in her special chair like a princess inside a rich man’s boat.
 That was Clarita.